squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Virtualization.md

 # Public Cloud

-- Avaialble to the general public by a service provider who hosts the cloud infrastructure.
+- Available to the general public by a service provider who hosts the cloud infrastructure.
 - Private: Cloud is a cloud infrastructure dedicated to a particular organization.
-- Community cloud is a a multi-tenant cloud service model taht is shared among several organizations.
+- Community cloud is a a multi-tenant cloud service model that is shared among several organizations.
 - Hybrid: clouds are a composition of two or more clouds (private, community, or public) that remain unique entities.